 Students are exposed to a broad overview of information technology fundamentals, key emerging technologies, and IT managerial frameworks.
 Using SQL and entity relationship diagrams, they learn how data is queried and modeled.
 In the process, students develop the mindset to promote innovative strategic initiatives that are increasingly IT-dependent.

 Note: This course is titled “Data Analytics 2: Data Management for Analytics” for the part-time MBA program.

 This course provides a pragmatic overview of emerging analytics, machine learning, and artificial intelligence techniques.
 Students are introduced to the Python language and Tableau visualization tool, and gain a core understanding of data analytics necessary to make intelligent managerial choices in today’s data-driven world.

 I wouldn’t have gotten the internship offers and ultimately the full-time job I have now without the data analytics credentials I gained at BC.
 Human resources, like all fields, is becoming increasingly analytics-focused, but there are not a lot of people who are able to work with, interpret, and craft strategies based on data.
 In my current position, my analytical abilities have allowed me to make sense of data and knowledgeably talk about it with colleagues and company leaders.

 Lisa Hersh Conlon (MBA ’21)

-Human Resources Generalist, Clean Harbors
+Senior Human Resources Analyst, Clean Harbors

 You encounter Big Data no matter what your job is.
 Our students are finding that they go to interviews for positions with seemingly nontechnical titles like “Market Specialist” or “Financial Manager” and are asked about their exposure to mathematical modeling.
 We’ve committed to a curriculum that gives all our MBAs a solid practical knowledge of all major aspects of analytics so that they can work effectively with the quantitative specialists at their workplaces, as well as stand out among job candidates.